CrissCCL/Oxygen_process_PIcontrol/README.md

        width="550">
 </p>

----

 ## 4️⃣ Final PI design + validation

-Refined PI designed using the CL model
-→ reduced overshoot and improved VTO stability
+Using the refined closed-loop model, the PI controller was redesigned and experimentally validated, achieving:

+- lower overshoot
+- improved robustness
+- faster stabilization of VTO

 ---